adamziel/react-router-named-routes/README.md

 FixNamedRoutesSupport(routes);
 ```

-That's it, you may now use react-router like this:
+That's it, you may now use react-router just like in react-router 0.13:
 ```js
 <Route name="todo.edit" path="todo/:id/edit" component={TodosList} />